Web design by CookandKaye

 Our core business is web design.
 We work to current W3C international guideleines for HTML to produce attractive, durable websites that have the broadest possible compatibility with modern browsers.
 Typically we test against five browsers on three operating systems before releasing any of our sites into the wild!

 Our sites are flexible and can be delivered to a range of platforms including mobile devices and the printed page.
-Furthermore, we offer a full proof-reading service to ensure our sites are free from typographical errors.

 Most of our sites are designed and built entirely by us, but we also offer a code testing and verification/correction service to other design houses.
 Please contact us if you are interested in this service.